the 'space' team

-Raquel has been practicing yoga for nearly a decade.
-Her movement training includes a background in figure skating, gymnastics, university-level cheerleading, and acroyoga - she loves flying and finds yoga a more gentle way to find flow state.
+Raquel has been practicing yoga for a decade.
+Her original movement training included figure skating, gymnastics, and co-ed cheerleading - she loves flying and finds yoga a more gentle way to find flow state.
 You can find her sharing acro workshops at NZ-based festivals.

-She recognises her consistent yoga practice as a tool to stay centered and balanced internally and within relationships in work and in her personal life.
+She recognises her consistent yoga practice as a tool to stay balanced internally and within relationships in work and in her personal life.

 Stu was introduced to yoga as a teenager, and has maintained a regular practice since 2014.
-His 200HR training was done at Raw Yoga and he couldn't recommend John & Nicole more highly as instructors.
+He completed his 200HR RYT in 2019 at RAW Yoga on the North Shore.